aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to OTP within C++ Applications" h2="Convert XPS to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to OTP?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used.
+On the other hand, OTP (OpenDocument Presentation) is an open standard for electronic documents, which is used for creating presentations.
+It is supported by many applications, including Microsoft PowerPoint.
+Therefore, if you want to share your documents with others, it is better to convert XPS to OTP.

+<h2>How Aspose.Total Helps for XPS to OTP Conversion?</h2>

-Are you a C++ developer looking to add to integrate XPS to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer and you want to add the feature of XPS to OTP conversion inside your C++ applications, you can do it in two simple steps.
+First, you can export XPS to PPTX by using Aspose.PDF for C++.
+This API is part of the Aspose.Total for C++ package.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to OTP.
+Aspose.Slides for C++ is also part of the Aspose.Total for C++ package.
+Therefore, you can use both APIs to convert XPS to OTP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}